Global T20 Canada: History

-On December 2024, Cricket Canada terminated its agreement with Bombay Sports for breach of contract.
+In December 2024, Cricket Canada terminated its agreement with Bombay Sports for breach of contract.
 Cricket Canada president Amjad Bajwa claimed that "the organizers have often been late with their payments and we couldn’t carry on in this fashion.
 They always wanted us to obtain permission to set up the league for the following year before we received any back payment and I viewed this as a form of blackmail."
 On March 18, 2025, in spite of the terminated agreement announcement by Cricket Canada, GT20 League director Karan Singh stated, "we will see you in Toronto in the summer.
 There are multiple things going on right now and we basically do not accept the cancellation.
 This has left a bad taste in the mouth as there hasn’t even been a courtesy call from their end.
 I cannot say anything more as our legal counsels in Canada and India are handling the matter."

 On April 14, 2025, Cricket Canada announced that they had awarded a long-term licensing deal to National Cricket League (NCL) Canada to operate the GT20 Canada tournament going forward.
 With the change in partner, Mayor Patrick Brown told CBC Toronto's Here and Now in July 2025 that Global T20 Canada would not take place that year, but that he hoped for the tournament to return in 2026.

+In January 2026 it was announced that the tournament would return, being hosted in Toronto from July to August 2026.
+Six teams were announced for the 2026 season, with new names.

+In September 2026, it was announced that the 2026 edition would instead be staged in the Caribbean, with matches to be held in Saint Vincent and the Grenadines during the October–November window.
+The tournament was described as a one-season Caribbean edition intended to strengthen ties between Cricket Canada and Cricket West Indies (CWI), with the 2027 competition planned to be played in Canada.
+CWI would also take a direct franchise investment in the competition.
+The tournament was scheduled to return to Canada for its 2027 edition.